 Do you want a big, delicious bakery style cookie just chock full of chocolate and toffee like these White Lace Inn Oatmeal Chocolate Toffee Cookies?
 I betchya do.
 Even if you didn’t know it before now.

 What a name, huh, White Lace Inn Oatmeal Chocolate Toffee Cookies?
-The recipe comes from the White Lace Inn in Door County, Wisconsin, and I got it out of that big bread & breakfast book I keep mentioning on my blog.
+The recipe comes from the White Lace Inn in Door County, Wisconsin.
+Click over and see their site; it’s absolutely gorgeous.
+I found the recipe in that big bread & breakfast book I keep mentioning on my blog.
 I wish I could remember the name of it.

 But what the name “White Lace Inn Oatmeal Chocolate Toffee Cookies” doesn’t describe is the melty chocolate, the crunchy, buttery toffee and how the chewy cookies practically melt in your mouth.